Question

 Resume Experts • 10+ Years Experience

-The word "communicate" describes the basic act of sharing information or ideas with others.
-While communication is essential in every role, using this generic term on your resume doesn't showcase the depth and sophistication of your actual communication abilities.
+The word "communicate" describes the act of sharing information, ideas, or feelings with others.
+While this is a fundamental skill in any workplace, using this generic term on your resume fails to capture the specific ways you've excelled at information exchange and relationship building.

-Communicate is not a bad word to have on your resume—it's just not as impactful as other words that demonstrate specific communication skills.
-The problem is that "communicate" is vague and doesn't tell employers how you communicated, with whom, or what results you achieved.
+Communicate is not a bad word to have on your resume, it's just not as impactful as other more specific verbs.
+The problem is that "communicate" is so broad that it doesn't tell recruiters exactly how you've added value through your communication skills.

-I've compiled some powerful synonyms you can use instead of Communicate on your resume.
-Each alternative is designed to showcase different aspects of communication skills that employers value most.
+I've compiled some powerful synonyms you can use instead of Communicate that will make your resume more compelling and specific.
+Each alternative captures a different aspect of communication excellence and will help you stand out to hiring managers.

 Better Alternatives to Use Instead